samuelfox1/Daily--Planner/README.md

 >## Description

-* the simple events throughout the day.
+* Tool to easily manage your daily schedule with color coded time slots.

 * #### Story
-    * AS A: individual with a busy schedule
+    * AS AN: Individual with a busy schedule,
-    * I WANT: a daily task manager color coded to keep me focused
+    * I WANT: A daily task manager,
-    * SO THAT: I do not miss any important appointments
+    * SO THAT: I do not miss any important appointments.

 <br>